densutter/non-linear-representation-dilemma/README.md

 ### Indirect Object Identification Experiments
 The main training code for DAS on the Pythia suite is implemented in [`scripts/das_llm.py`](scripts/das_llm.py).
-To reproduce our Pythia experiments, we provide several bash scripts in the `run` folder:
+To reproduce our Pythia experiments, we provide several bash scripts in the `run` folder.
+The training will automatically log to [wandb.ai](https://wandb.ai/) under the ``CausalAbstractionLLM`` project.
+You can change the entity, project or runname by adding arguments.
+Run `python scripts/das_llm.py --help` for details.

 For training progression experiments on Pythia-410M, run:
 ```bash